MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-resource-propagation.md

 - **requiredDuringSchedulingIgnoredDuringExecution**: as this policy is required during scheduling, it **filters** the clusters based on the specified criteria.
 - **preferredDuringSchedulingIgnoredDuringExecution**: as this policy is preferred, but not required during scheduling, it **ranks** clusters based on specified criteria.

 You can set both required and preferred affinities.
-Required affinities prevent placement to clusters that don't match them those specified affinities, and preferred affinities allow for ordering the set of valid clusters when a placement decision is being made.
+Required affinities prevent placement to clusters that don't match, and preferred affinities provide ordering of valid clusters.

 #### `PickN` with affinities